ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-token-bridge-on-local-networks.md

 +--------+--------------------+---------+--------------------------------------------+---------------+-----------------+---------------+
 ```

-## Transfer the token from C-Chain to our Subnet
+## Transfer The Token From C-Chain To Our Subnet

 Now we will transfer 100 TOK tokens from our ewoq address in C-Chain to subnet_testSubnet_airdrop
 address in our Subnet `testSubnet`.
 Note that we will be using the Home address `0x4Ac1d98D9cEF99EC6546dEd4Bd550b0b287aaD6D`